the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-solo.md

 <img src="figures/build_logs.png" alt="build_logs" height="562" width="871">
 </html>

+**N.B.:** Sometimes Binder's build logs prints things in red font, such as warnings that `pip` is not up-to-date (`pip` is always out of date because it's regularly updated!) or installation messages, especially if you're using R.
+These red messages don't necessarily mean there's a problem with your build and it will fail - it's just an unfortunate font colour choice!

 #### What's happening in the background?

 This time, BinderHub will read `requirements.txt` and install version `1.14.5` of the `numpy` package.